rugk/threema-msgapi-sdk-php/README.md

     'THISISMYSECRET'
 );

-//simple php file to store the public keys
+//simple php file to store the public keys (this file must already exist)
 $publicKeyStore = new Threema\MsgApi\PublicKeyStores\PhpFile('/path/to/my/keystore.php');

 //create a connection